joshuadoan/space-pants/README.md

 - Social gathering spots
 - Entities spend money here to socialize
 - Visitors are tracked and displayed
+- Stock Fizz drinks for sale

+### Space Apartments
+- Residential buildings where entities can rest
+- Maximum capacity of 5 visitors at once
+- Visual design with lit windows and doors

 ### Asteroids
 - Source of ore for miners
 - Randomly distributed across the world
 - Varying sizes (15-30 units)

+### Stars
+- Background decorative elements
+- Grid-based distribution across the world
+- Viewport culling for performance optimization

 ## 🛠️ Tech Stack